WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

   - GBox
   - Scarlet
   - Sources
+  - Any Certificate names

-  - And any others if you feel the need to
+  - And any others if you feel the need to after consulting me.

 If you have any questions or notice missing information, please reach out in `#contributor-chat` for assistance.